 supplying the resistance and at its peak thirteen squadrons were operational with Bomber Command.

-When production ended in late 1944 2,383 Short Stirlings had been made completing 18,440 sorties and a dozen Stirlings saw service after World War 2 as civil aircraft in Belgium.
+When production ended in late 1944 2,383 Short Stirlings had been made completing 18,440 sorties and a dozen Stirlings saw service after the Second World War (1939 - 1945) as civil aircraft in Belgium.